mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 So you're left with one of two outcomes:

-1. You proceed with the refactoring that does cause a merge conflict later on, which is what we're trying to avoid, or...
+1. You proceed with the refactoring that will likely cause a merge conflict later on, which is what we're trying to avoid, or...
-2. You fear that any given refactoring may cause a merge conflict later, so you don't do it, which in the long run can be even worse than the occasional merge hell
+2. You fear that any given refactoring may cause a merge conflict later, so you don't do it, which in the long run may be even worse than the occasional merge hell

 ### Solution: Continuous Integration Branch